SankalpDhama/NotesHub/README.md

   ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to NoteShare, please follow our contribution guidelines.
+If you'd like to contribute to NotesHub, please follow our contribution guidelines.